lengning/Heatmap-wrapper/README.md

 -  [pdf height] [pdf width] Two numbers to define pdf height and width.
 Default height is #rows/5; default width is #column/4.

+-  [color] Heatmap color scheme.
+Default is yellow and purple.
+If T, green and red will be applied.

 If the last input is specified, the heatmap will be output as a pdf file.
-Otherwise it will be shown in console. green-red color scheme is used.
+Otherwise it will be shown in console. yellow-green color scheme is used as default.